jcooper0/SPITBOL/README.md

-# DEVELOPMENT SNAPSHOT DEVB -- NOT FOR GENERAL USE #
+# DEVELOPMENT SNAPSHOT DEVC -- NOT FOR GENERAL USE #

 This git branch is still in development and is not suitable for general use yet.